materials & processing

 all images on the inktopaperpress site are available as cards, but to keep them accessible, this is a print-on-demand operation. most cards will stay in stock & be available quickly, but some will have a delay (up to 2 weeks to get to you). i order from the printer as i go for the cards i don’t have in stock.

-i’m happy to exchange a card if you’d like to pay for shipping. if you’re a new customer & would like to view before buying, let me know ~ i’ll send a free sample.
+i’m happy to exchange a card if you’d like to pay for shipping. if you’re a new customer & would like to view before buying, let me know ~ i’ll send a free sample... shipping, in that case, is on me.

-my options are limited here, as they are most places. i live in the mountains, without a car. there is one independent printshop in town, though we do have a wal-mart. i've looked hard for a mail order printer that can do quality short runs on recycled paper with a digital press process (using fewer harmful chemicals), with eco-friendly cleaning & disposal practices. but the options are few. my best bet is to use the local printer (chaffee county printer, around the corner a short walk away), and keep the cards small. i like the idea of small anyway. the printshop doesn't use soy ink or fully recycled paper, but uses a digital press (less harmful than offset printing), is committed to sustainability & is a die-hard recycler. the owner is also great to work with.
+my options are limited here in bloomington, as they are most places. i am using a small independent printshop a few miles from where i live. being a strong proponent of alternative transportation, i use a bike or bus or walk to get there. i've looked hard for a mail order printer with good practices, not just good color reproduction and good materials, but a place that can do quality short runs on recycled paper (with a digital press process), with eco-friendly cleaning & disposal practices. but the options are few. my best bet is to use the local printer (white rabbit printshop), and keep the cards small. i like the idea of small anyway. for this project. the printshop doesn't use soy ink or fully recycled paper, but uses a digital press (less harmful than offset printing) and the staff is friendly and cares.

-i love them! they're simple & unpretentious; quick & easy; cheap ~ no envelope or front-end equipment needed; they have a small footprint ~ no need to be deeply eloquent, space constraints inspire their own kind of poetry; they're more economical than a letter, more tangible & personal than text or email & offer the beauty of print on paper; they can travel great distances to arrive mysteriously at their destinations, rarely a clue as to encounters had along the way; the paper postcard has a life of its own ~ upon receipt embellish & send back out, recycle what comes your way. i like the friendliness of it.
+i love them! they're quick & easy, unpretentious; cheap (no envelope or front-end equipment needed); they have a small footprint ~ no need to be deeply eloquent, space constraints inspire their own kind of poetry; they're more economical than a letter, more tangible & personal than text or email & offer the beauty of print on paper; they can travel great distances to arrive mysteriously at their destinations, rarely a clue as to encounters had along the way; the paper postcard has a life of its own ~ upon receipt embellish & send back out, recycle what comes your way. i like the friendliness of that.